SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 # Wire (TWI/I2C)
 All of these parts have at least one I2C/TWI module, and Wire.h provides the usual API - and then some.

+## NEW in megaTinyCore 2.6.2/DxCore 1.5.0 - sleep guard for TWI
+Prior to this version, there were two bugs in the code that prevented a reliable operation of the TWI in Power-Down and Stand-By Sleep modes.
+Now, the library only allows IDLE sleep while a slave transaction is open, to avoid making the bus unusable.
+Details in paragraph "Wire & Sleep"

+## NEW in megaTinyCore 2.5.0/DxCore 1.4.0 - totally rewritten Wire library thanks to @MX682X
+Should be 100% backwards compatible, use less flash, and have a new menu option to enable both master AND slave instead of the usual master OR slave.
+This uses the same pair of pins (this is termed "multimaster mode" in the 'biz).
+Enabling increases binary size, and allocates another buffer for data (out of RAM), and being the less common use case, we choose to default to the more efficient implementation in light the stringent constraints on these parts.
+Parts with "Dual Mode" have the option to use a separate pair of pins for the slave functionality.

 ## Pin Mappings (tinyAVR)
 | Pincount | Default  | Alt (1-series only) |
 |----------|----------|---------------------|